quakerntj/RescueJpg/README.md

 # RescueJpg
-RescueJpg is a tool to rescue missing jpeg in diskspace.
+RescueJpg is atool to rescue missing jpeg in diskspace.
 It can scan disk image and extract the image to another folder.

+## Version
-Current version is V0.1
+Current version is V0.2
 RescueJpg can scan out the jpeg address and size from the disk image.
-But can't extract the file.
+And extract the found image to a folder.

+## Development
-The next step is using seek to rewind the the image begining point.
-And the copy the file out to specification folder.
+The next step is to recognize the EXIF for date filter.

+## Application
+The SONY RAW and Canon RAW also have a JPEG Image inside the RAW file.
+Seems RescueJpg can find them out.